jkminder/nnpatch/README.md

 # Quick Start
 ## Subspace Patching
 Please refer to our recent paper [Controllable Context Controllability and the Knob Behind it](https://arxiv.org/abs/2411.07404) and it's [repository](https://github.com/kdu4108/context-vs-prior-finetuning) for details.
+The code relies on a slightly modified version of pyvene that is available [here](https://github.com/jkminder/pyvene#).

 ## Automated Activation Patching
 ```python